Nexmo/station/_documentation/en/messaging/sms/code-snippets/delivery-receipts.md

 You can verify that a message you sent using Nexmo's SMS API reached your customer by requesting a [delivery receipt](/messaging/sms/guides/delivery-receipts) from the carrier.

+> **NOTE:** Not all networks and countries support delivery receipts.
+You can check our knowledge base for some further information on what you [might receive](https://help.nexmo.com/hc/en-us/articles/204014863) if the network does not support delivery receipts.

 To access the delivery receipt, you need to:

 * [Create a webhook endpoint](/messaging/sms/code-snippets/before-you-begin#webhooks) using one of the code examples shown below